- All children have the right to be protected from harm

 Child Protection training is provided regularly for existing staff and forms part of the induction process for all newly appointed staff.
 The Designated Safeguarding Lead (DSL) attends briefings and forums organised by the Local Authority Designated Officer (LADO) to receive up to date local information about child protection and safeguarding issues.
 The DSL also attends training and conferences provided by experts in the field including the NSPCC and the DfE.

 All staff are familar with the DfE Keeping Children Safe in Education document which forms the basis of our Child Protection & Safeguarding Policy.
-The full document can be accessed by clicking here.
 You may also wish to view the current Working Together to Safeguard Children guidance.

 Please see our policies page for Bridge Farm Primary's Child Protection and Safeguarding Policy.
 This was updated in September 2018 in line with revisions to the Keeping Children Safe in Education and Working Together to Safeguard Children guidance.